MASTERmaze1412/SKILL_SCOUT-TheWorkerFinder/README.md

-# SKILL SCOUT - The Worker Finder
+# SKILL SCOUT - The Worker Finder (still developing- most things dont seem to work)

 This repository contains both the frontend and backend code for the SKILL SCOUT application.